kaltura/DeveloperPortalDocs/documentation/PlayKit/iOS_BasicEmbedDocumantation.md

     `pod 'PlayKit'`

-2. Because the Playkit SDK is written in Swift, you should attach the following to the bottom of your Podfile:
+2. Because the Playkit SDK is written in Swift, you'll need to attach the following to the bottom of your Podfile:

     ```
     pre_install do |installer|